akthammomani/AI_Powered_Recipe_Recommender/README.md

 ## **Acknowledgments**

-Thank you to Professor Dallin for your guidance and support throughout this project/class.
+Thank you to Professor Dave Friesen for your guidance and support throughout this project/class.
 Your insights have been greatly appreciated.